maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 NOTE: *views/mobile/layouts/application.html.haml* is coded with mobile in mind only.
 Compare the desktop and mobile versions of *head.html.haml* and you will see that they are significantly different from one another.
 One draws from regular [HTML5 Boilerplate][] and the other from [Mobile Boilerplate][].

-**If false**, *views/layouts/application.html.haml* will be served along with the desktop optimized stylesheet *application.scss*.
+**If false**, *views/layouts/application.html.haml* will be served along with the desktop optimized stylesheet *application.css.scss*.

-NOTE: *views/layouts/application.scss* is designed to take advantage of the greater capabilities of devices with > 9 columns (704 pixels) screen widths.
-If a false positive squeaks by, the desktop version of *application.scss* is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).
+NOTE: *views/layouts/application.css.scss* is designed to take advantage of the greater capabilities of devices with > 9 columns (704 pixels) screen widths.
+If a false positive squeaks by, the desktop version of *application.css.scss* is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).

 I personally really like this approach.
 To see how I have organized this in a live application, feel free to clone or poke around https://github.com/maxxiimo/viewthought.